About the Vibrance Studies

 Open-Label Extension Period

 This optional period lasts seven weeks for the Vibrance-1 Study and five weeks for the Vibrance-2 Study and will allow all participants to receive the study drug, even if they were initially assigned the placebo.
+This period does not occur in the Vibrance-3 Study.

 Safety Follow-Up Period